Anurag Kashyap

 Anurag Kashyap (born 10 September 1972) is an Indian filmmaker and actor known for his works in Hindi cinema.
 He is the recipient of four Filmfare Awards.
 The Government of France made him a Knight of the Order of Arts and Letters in 2013.

 Kashyap got his major break as a co-writer in Ram Gopal Varma's crime drama Satya (1998) and made his directorial debut with Paanch, which never had a theatrical release due to censorship issues.
 He then went on to direct Black Friday (2004), a film based on the namesake book by Hussain Zaidi about the 1993 Bombay bombings.
 Its release was held up for two years by the District Board of Film Certification because of the pending verdict of the case at that time but was released in 2007 to critical appreciation.
 Kashyap's follow-up, No Smoking (2007) met with mixed reviews and performed poorly at the box-office.
-His next venture Dev.D (2009), a modern adaptation of Devdas received positive reviews and was a commercial success; followed by the socio-political drama Gulaal (2009), and the thriller That Girl in Yellow Boots (2011).
+His next venture Dev.D (2009), a modern adaptation of Devdas, received positive reviews and was a commercial success; followed by the socio-political drama Gulaal (2009).

 Kashyap's prominence increased with the two-part crime drama, Gangs of Wasseypur (2012), which received worldwide critical acclaim and moderate box office success and considered a cult film now.
 Kashyap subsequently co-produced the critically acclaimed drama The Lunchbox (2013), and the biographical drama Shahid (2012), the former earned him a BAFTA Award for Best Film Not in the English Language nomination.
-His next acclaimed films were the anthology Bombay Talkies (2013), the drama Ugly (2014), Raman Raghav 2.0, a film inspired by the serial killer Raman Raghav (2016) and Mukkabaaz (2018).
+His next acclaimed films were the anthology Bombay Talkies (2013), the drama Ugly (2014), Raman Raghav 2.0 (2016), inspired by the serial killer Raman Raghav and Mukkabaaz (2018).
 He also co-directed India's first Netflix Original series, the crime thriller Sacred Games, based on Vikram Chandra's novel of the same name and the romantic drama Manmarziyaan.

-He is widely considered to be among the greatest living Indian directors.